Rolands-Laucis/Socio/Documentation.md

 import type { PropValue } from 'socio/dist/types';
 const socserv = new SocioServer(...)

-//set up a key "color" to hold an initial value of "#ffffff" and add an optional assigner function instead of the unsafe default. socserv.RegisterProp('color', '#ffffff', (curr_val:PropValue, new_val:PropValue):boolean => {
+//set up a key "color" to hold an initial value of "#ffffff"
+//and add an optional assigner function instead of the unsafe default.
+The assigner does 2 things - validate the new_val and set the prop to that new_val.
+//return truthy to report back to the prop upd function, that this is an accepted, valid action and the new prop val has been set.
+//a default assigner is used for all props that just sets the value to whatever the new one is without checks (unsafe af tbh). socserv.RegisterProp('color', '#ffffff', (curr_val:PropValue, new_val:PropValue):boolean => {
   if(typeof new_val != 'string' || new_val.length != 7) return false;
   if (!new_val.match(/^#[0-9a-f]{6}/mi)) return false;